Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

-## A basic load balancer with nginx ##
+## Basic load balancer with nginx ##
 A load balancer is a server that runs in front of the application server(s).
 It runs on the EC2 instance and on the port that all incoming traffic will hit, and then passes that traffic to the actual application server(s).
-This allows us to run multiple instances of our application server and handle more traffic.
-It also allows us to set up a secure (https) connection.
+This allows you to run multiple instances of your application server and handle more traffic.
+It also allows you to set up a secure (https) connection.
 ### Installation ###
 To install nginx, ssh into your EC2 instance and follow the installation instructions for Ubuntu at [nginx.org](https://nginx.org/en/linux_packages.html#Ubuntu), or use the following commands:\
 Install the prerequisites:\